Landsknecht: Organization and recruitment

 Ernst Friedrich, Margrave of Baden-Durlach, wearing Landsknecht dress.
 His greaves, however, are atypical of Landsknecht.

 The Landsknechte, often recruited from South Germany, came from a society with exploding population growth, increasing unemployment, diverse cultural factors and depleting hierarchical structure (unlike the tightly organized society of the Swiss).
 In addition to dispossessed craftmen and peasants, there were burghers, aristocrats and runaway serfs as well.
 They were also used to freedom of carrying weapons.
 The result was that soldiers leaned towards a libertine (and also brutal) lifestyle.
 Thus, the role of the regiment, leadership by example (commanders tended to dismount to fight with the troops) and harsh discipline (involving capital punishment) were emphasized to compensate.

 As with the Reisläufer, a regiment (a typical Landsknecht regiment consisted of 4,000 men) of Landsknechte was raised by a lord with a letter patent (Bestallungsbrief) that named the unit colonel (Obrist).
 This document laid out the size and structure of the unit, the pay of its men, and contained its Articles of War (Artikelsbriefe).
 Upon accepting the commission and securing funding, either through a bank loan or a grant from the lord, the colonel assembled his chain of command.
 His captains, once appointed, would then go to a locality he knew with drummers and fifers.
 Recruits gathered at a specified place and time for the muster.
-There, they would parade under an arch and be inspected by the colonel and his captains, then be paid their first months' salary.
+There, they would parade under an arch and be inspected by the colonel and his captains, then be paid their first month's salary.
 The colonel next read the Bestallungsbrief in full to the soldiers, who then swore oaths of allegiance to cause, officers, and the Emperor.
 This ceremony also saw the appointing of the unit staff and its standard bearers, or Fähnriche (ensigns), who swore to never lose the standard.